 - Gaining state support for Asian-focused prevention programs - Educating and training Asian American health volunteers and community liaisons to facilitate conversations about problem gambling with the community. - Addressing language access issues which are barriers to service.
-Much like in California and Massachusetts, there are currently no Gamblers Anonymous meetings in Ohio. - Formation of an Asian American Gambling Coalition by partnering with other Asian-serving organizations in the state
+Much like in - Formation of an Asian American Gambling Coalition by partnering with other Asian-serving organizations in the state